azadurbu/DOOR_TRIM_INSPECTION/README.md

 * Operator placing the door trim on the holder
 * Machine lights turning on and cameras capturing both sides
-* Real-time vision analysis of screws, plugs, speakers, fasteners, pads
+* Real-time analysis of screws, plugs, speakers, fasteners, pads
 * OK/NG results displayed on the monitor
 * Integration with PLC signals for automated process control